 Rather than charge for each of these services separately, full-service affiliate networks usually charge a single “performance fee,” or “override” as it is referred to in Europe.
 This fee is typically a percentage of program revenue (e.g. 1-2%) or commissions paid to affiliates (e.g. 30%).
 The idea is that it covers those three main service components.

-This model came of age in the early 2000s when affiliate marketing was a new industry and the networks provided the majority of new publisher relationships for retailers.
+This model came of age in the early 2000s when affiliate marketing was a new industry and affiliate networks provided the majority of new publisher relationships for retailers.
 Networks also tended to have publisher exclusivity in the early days of the industry, which helped make this fee model so popular.

 At the time, the performance fee model made sense because: